 My physical disabilities keep me dependent upon God in the ordinary, every day of life and give me opportunities to boast in His goodness and faithfulness.
 His grace has always been enough.

 I don’t want to live life afraid of what others might think of me or of being left out because I can’t hear like most normal people.

 And what is normal, anyway?
 Sometimes I think it’s highly over-rated.

 This blog is about breaking silence…finding peace…sharing grace.
 If you’re looking for a step-by-step “how-to” I’m afraid this isn’t it.
 This is just me, being real and journaling the ways I look to God in the every day of life through the lens of His Word.

-I was born with hereditary, degenerative hearing loss which means my hearing gets worse with time.
+I was born with hereditary, degenerative hearing loss which means my hearing gets worse with every year God gives me breath.
 It’s now severe in the areas where real speech takes place.
 My grandfather was deaf, as is my mother.
 One day, I may be, too.
 Although I’ve never learned sign language, God has given me the ability to read lips.
 Not perfectly, but good enough.